Auto Credit Express vs. Fifth Third Bank: Which offers better auto loans?

 - Autopay discount: If you link your Fifth Third checking account, you can get a 0.25 percent discount on your APR.

-- Range of repayment options: Fifth Third Bank’s terms range up to 84 months, though its minimum loan term of 48 months is on the longer side.
+- Range of repayment options: Fifth Third Bank’s terms range from 12 months to 75 months.

 - In-person convenience: You have the option of visiting one of Fifth Third Bank’s many locations to apply for a loan or receive assistance.